-- review of Information Management arrangements to assess whether current arrangements are the most effective way to ensure good Information Management; - review and update of the Council's Constitution, to take into account Management restructures and to ensure that it is fit for purpose; - implementation of the recommendations from the Ethics review; - regular consideration of Brexit issues affecting the Council and appropriate update of the Council's risk register, to identify and prioritise necessary actions as the country moves closer to exiting the EU; and - continuing to assess the ongoing impact of the Coronavirus pandemic, in particular the financial impact of continuing to deliver necessary services including the impact on future financial resilience, and any necessary service redesign to enable the continued delivery of services within its available resources.
-The Council will also need to conduct a review of the lessons to be learned from its response to the pandemic, including a review of governance arrangements.
+- review of Information Management arrangements to assess whether current arrangements are the most effective way to ensure good Information Management; - review and update of the Council's Constitution, to take into account the Senior Management restructure and to ensure that it is fit for purpose; - implementation of the recommendations from the Ethics review; and - continuing to assess the ongoing impact of the Coronavirus pandemic.

-The aim is to address these weaknesses during the 2020/21 financial year, by way of an action plan as tabled below which will be subject to monitoring by the Corporate Governance Working Group and Audit Committee.
+The aim is to address these weaknesses during the 2021/2022 financial year, by way of an action plan as tabled below which will be subject to monitoring by the Corporate Governance Working Group and Audit Committee.